Asking for computer help & similar

 In short, plan your report and question carefully; check for mistakes before you click "Send"; make it easy to understand.
 It may be easier if you type it in a simple text editor first, check it, save a copy, then paste it into the email or forum message window.

-Always remember that YOU are the one needing help so be helpful and nice to anyone trying to help you.
-Ignoring them or criticising the manner in which they try to help is likely to leave you on your own.
+Always remember that YOU are the one needing help so be helpful and polite to anyone trying to help you.
+Ignoring them or criticising the manner in which they try to help is likely to leave you without an answer.

 And, finally: you probably don't need to ask for help anyway!
 If you are seeing an error message, type the error message into your favourite search engine to see what it finds.
 Likewise, if you are observing a specific symptom, type a lucid description of that symptom, plus the make & model number, into a search engine.
 Don't forget to check "YouTube", too.